Tag: greek archeology

 What you don’t know about Ancient Delphi, God Apollo, Oracle, Myths, History, Architecture & Art

-Have a deep dive into the ancient Greek history by virtually visiting the cult center of Delphi with its gods, oracles, art, architecture and myths.
+You can take a deep dive into ancient Greek history by virtually visiting Delphi, the cult center with its gods, oracles, art, architecture, and myths.

-To see art, article and references for this episode, visit: https://veronicasart.com/cult-center-of-delphi-its-history-oracles-greek-myths-architecture-and-art/
+To see art, articles, and references for this episode, visit: https://veronicasart.com/cult-center-of-delphi-its-history-oracles-greek-myths-architecture-and-art/

 Subscribe & rate this podcast on Spotify and Apple | Show your support for the podcast: here | Host: Veronica Winters, MFA | veronicasart.com